Looney Tunes: Back in Action: Critical response

-On review aggregator Rotten Tomatoes the film holds an approval rating of 57% based on 138 reviews, with an average rating of 6/10.
+On review aggregator Rotten Tomatoes the film holds an approval rating of 58% based on 135 reviews, with an average rating of 6/10.
 The website's critics consensus reads: "The plot is a nonsensical, hyperactive jumble and the gags are relatively uninspired compared to the classic Looney Tunes cartoons."
-At Metacritic, the film has a weighted average score a 64 out of 100, based on 32 critics, indicating "generally favorable reviews" Audiences polled by CinemaScore gave the film an average grade of "B+" on an A+ to F scale.
+At Metacritic, the film has a weighted average score a 64 out of 100, based on 32 critics, indicating "generally favorable" reviews Audiences polled by CinemaScore gave the film an average grade of "B+" on an A+ to F scale.

-Chicago Sun-Times critics Roger Ebert and Richard Roeper gave the film "Two Thumbs Up"; Roeper called it a "cheerful and self-referential romp blending animation with live action in a non-stop quest for silly laughs," while Ebert called it "goofy fun."
+Chicago Sun-Times critics Roger Ebert and Richard Roeper gave the film "Two Thumbs Up"; Roeper called it a "cheerful and self-referential romp blending animation with live action in a non-stop quest for silly laughs", while Ebert called it "goofy fun".

+Awards and accolades

-The film was also nominated for Saturn Award for Best Animated Film, Annie Award for Best Animated Feature and Satellite Award for Best Animated or Mixed Media Feature.
+The film was nominated for a Saturn Award for Best Animated Film, an Annie Award for Best Animated Feature and a Satellite Award for Best Animated or Mixed Media Feature.